Kevinsomnia/Data-Proxy/README.md

 ## Data Proxy
 This acts as a Node.js proxy server that automatically rehosts and forwards data to the client.
+Requested file data is stored in `/public/downloads`.

 Requires Node.js